In Author/Survivor Jodee Blanco’s Own Words

 What makes this workshop so fresh and different is that everything is from the student’s point of view.
 I take teachers and administrators inside the heart and mind of the bullied child, the bully and the bystander, from their singular perspectives.

-The presentation includes: what you should never say to a bullied child and why; what you should say and do; the difference between authority and emotional credibility and how it can make or break a child’s ability to trust in you; the two types of bullied students; the two types of popular students; the typical profile of the bullied child; how to intervene with a bullied child and/or a bully one-on-one; how to intervene in a group bullying situation; the single biggest mistake parents and teachers make when dealing with a bullied child that can often lead to tragedy and how to avoid it; how to “think like a kid” instead of a “grown-up” and apply this skill to save a young life; a creative new approach to helping kids absorb academic lessons and ace homework that cleverly incorporates anti-bullying and other life lessons that teachers can easily put into practice; why traditional punishment doesn’t always work and how to supplement it with more enlightened forms of discipline that are “compassion-centric”; how parents and teachers can work together effectively and productively when dealing with a difficult child; among other strategies and solutions.
+The presentation includes: what you should never say to a bullied child and why; what you should say and do; the difference between authority and emotional credibility and how it can make or break a child’s ability to trust in you; the two types of bullied students; the two types of popular students; the typical profile of the bullied child; how to intervene with a bullied child and/or a bully one-on-one; how to intervene in a group bullying situation; the single biggest mistake parents and teachers make when dealing with a bullied child that can often lead to tragedy and how to avoid it; how to “think like a kid” instead of a “grown-up” and apply this skill to save a young life; why traditional punishment doesn’t always work and how to supplement it with more enlightened forms of discipline that are “compassion-centric”; a litmus test for determining if something is or is not bullying; how parents and teachers can work together effectively and productively when dealing with a difficult child; among other strategies and techniques.

 I also share deeply personal insights such as: the worst mistakes my teachers made and how I wish they would have handled things differently; the most common complaints I hear from bullied students today, and what they want their teachers to know but don’t have the courage to tell them.
 At the end of this workshop, teachers, counselors and any adult working at the school, will have concrete knowledge about what to do to help the bullies, the recipients of their behavior, and the bystanders.
 Faculty will be given scripted verbiage, specific strategies, creative suggestions, and other valuable tools that only someone who was bullied and survived, and who is working with thousands of other children going through what she once did, could provide.
 This is an honest and exciting workshop that not only informs participants, but also celebrates their energy and commitment to youth.

-Parent Seminar—60 minutes (may be done in the morning before school or in the evening):
+Parent Seminar—60 minutes (may be done in the morning before school or in the evening and/or via pre-recorded video):

 I take parents back in time to my school years and help them reconnect with that part of their own past so they can better relate to their children’s experiences in the here and now.
 I walk the parents through the typical clichés adults use on bullied kids and why they don’t work, then offer fresh and effective alternatives to those clichés.